brh55/fitbit-settings/readme.md

 `fitbit-settings` is designed to be a brainless way to help manage essential aspects of user settings within your watch faces and applications.

 It includes the common goodies:
-- Persisting to disk and retrieving stored settings
+- Persisting and retrieving of stored settings (device storage)
 - Chain-able methods for state management
-- Handles migration of stored settings on app updates
+- Migration of stored settings upon changes to default settings
-- Automatically deals with changes in the companion including offline changes and changes in settings storage
+- Best-effort bi-directional syncing between companion and device for offline changes, device driven changes, and `settingsStorage` changes
-- Support for companion syncing from device driven updates (i.e setting toggles within app)
-- Callback registration for changes in companion
+- Event handlers for companion changes

 This is intended to be be simple, small (<20 kB), and flat by nature.
 Thus, it doesn't handle nested settings, so be warned, *matey*.